What to Do With The V5C Logbook When Scrapping a Car?

 If you fail to update the DVLA when your car is sold, they may still hold you responsible for any gaps in tax – as well as any issues relating to the disposal of the car.
 In some cases, these issues can lead to large fines – so it’s worth making sure a fully completed section 9 (or section 4 on newer documents) of the log book is returned promptly.

-Will a missing log book impact the price I’m offered?
+Will a missing logbook impact the price I’m offered for my car?

-At Car.co.uk, we don’t just make sure you get a great price – we make sure scrapping a car is simple and stress-free – even if you don’t have your V5C logbook.
+At Car.co.uk, we don’t just make sure you get a great price, we guarantee scrapping your car is simple and stress-free, even if you don’t have your V5C logbook.